fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 ## Error Handling

-The topological sorting algorithm will detect cycles in the DAG and throw an exception in such a case.
+- The topological sorting algorithm will detect cycles in the DAG and throw an exception in such a case.

-If Numba fails to compile because the code is not purely functional and numeric, it throws an exception.
+- If Numba fails to compile because the code is not purely functional and numeric, it throws an exception.

-We assume that shapes and dtypes match.
+- We assume that shapes and dtypes match.
 We expect static type checking to help avoiding such mistakes.
 Yet, in case of mismatches NumPy or Numba will throw at runtime.

-Evaluating a tree whose input nodes have not been evaluated yet causes an exception to be throw by the evaluator.
+- Evaluating a tree whose input nodes have not been evaluated yet causes an exception to be throw by the evaluator.

 ## Testing Strategy

 All the compiler code SHOULD have 100% coverage.
 It is foundational code upon which the research code depends.
-We should aim to be confident that each line is executed at least once and does not crash, which is even more important when using a dynamic language.
+We should aim to be confident that each line is executed at least once and does not crash.
 Also, we SHOULD have tests in place ensuring that a graph produces the same numerical result of the equivalent NumPy code.
 (As of 2025-07-14, this is currently the case, we should keep up the good work!)